Paul Desiderio: 'Atin to' and return to Finals (2017–2018)

 Desiderio returned for his final year in Season 81.
 They started the season 1–3, then went 3–5.
 In a win against FEU, he finished with a new career-high of 31 points on 7-of-9 from three.
 A 97–81 win against La Salle ended their 21-year absence from the Final Four.
 Their first matchup in the Final Four was against Adamson, who held a twice-to-beat advantage over them, and had beaten twice that season.
 In Game 1, he had 19 points, but it was teammate import Bright Akhuetie who won the game for UP, 73–71.
 Desiderio set the screen on Adamson import Papi Sarr which enabled Akhuetie to hit the game-winning shot.
 In Game 2, Adamson sent the game into overtime.
 But with six seconds remaining, Desiderio hit a mid-range jumper over Sean Manganti for UP to win 89–87.
 The win sent UP to their first Finals since 1986.
 In the Finals, they faced Ateneo.
-Unfortunately, Ateneo swept them in the best-of-three Finals.
+Ateneo swept them in the best-of-three Finals.
 He averaged 13.7 points, 6.2 rebounds, 3.4 assists, and 1.3 steals in his final year.
 He was also named to the All-Collegiate Team.
 Desiderio was seen as a cult hero and one of the biggest contributors to the renaissance of UP's basketball program.
 After that season, he then declared for the PBA draft.